benterris/chordstransposer/README.md

 ## About the harmony

-We tried to follow as much as possible harmonic rules (eg. Cb instead of B when necessary).
-These are defined in the destination scale : for instance, if you want to transpose a song to Db, then the 3rd note of the scale is Fb and not E. You don't need your original file to follow these rules for this to work.
+**transposer** tries to follow as much as possible harmonic rules (eg. Cb instead of B when necessary).
+These are defined in the destination scale : for instance, if you want to transpose a song to Db, then the 3rd note of the minor scale is Fb and not E. You don't need your original file to follow these rules for this to work.

 However, in [traditional notation of the chords in popular music](https://en.wikipedia.org/wiki/Chord_names_and_symbols_(popular_music)), we avoid writing double-flat (bb) and double-sharp (x) for the sake of readability.
-Here, when they should appear to be perfectly correct in terms of harmony, we translate the double-flat and double-sharp to their most simple equivalent.
+Here, when they should appear to be perfectly correct in terms of harmony, the double-flat and double-sharp are transposed to their most simple equivalent.